 Heyden studied business administration at the Ravensburg University of Cooperative Education in Germany, and received a degree in business computing from the University of Applied Sciences in Rendsburg, Germany.

-David Caldwell currently serves as the senior vice president, strategy and corporate development.
+David Caldwell currently serves as the executive vice president, corporate development.
 He joined Diebold Nixdorf in April 2018.
 In his role, he is responsible for driving the organization’s strategy and leading the corporate business development team.
 Partnering with leaders across the company, Caldwell links vision with delivery, while defining achievable objectives aligned with the company’s core competencies, and executing tactics to maximize profitability, gain market share and drive future sustainability and growth.

 He has more than 30 years experience within the Financial Technology and Financial Services sectors providing expertise in strategic transformation of businesses.
 Before joining Diebold Nixdorf, Caldwell served as Chief Strategy Officer of Finastra, a global FinTech company.